 CIA activity is apparently rife on the island at the moment.
 Oh, you can't prove anything in strict terms, but everyone knows and admits that it's there, and many of the incidents have a flavour familiar from other confirmed CIA activities in the past.
 Like, for example in Chile, where you may recall President Allende's democratically elected left wing government was overthrown in a violent coup, engineered and financed, as has now been revealed to a US Government Investigation into the CIA's activities, by the agency itself.
-Another source is former CIA man Mark Philip Agee, who allowed the New Musical Express to look at some threats to his life and is under constant police surveillance.
+Another source is former CIA man Mark Philip Agee, who allowed the New Musical Express to look at some of his files.
+The NME also saw press releases from COUNTERSPY, an organisation set up in the States by Agee and similarly, social-minded security operatives.